-- 1.5 Child.
-Any person under the age of eighteen (18) years. - 1.6 Church personnel.
-Bishops, priests, deacons, religious, lay employees and lay volunteers involved in work with children or vulnerable individuals.
-All church personnel are required to receive VIRTUS training and pass a background check. - 1.7 Child pornography.
-Any visual depiction of sexually explicit conduct involving a child.
-Visual depictions include photographs, videos, digital or computer generated images indistinguishable from an actual minor, and images created, adapted or modified, but appear to depict an identifiable, actual minor.
-Undeveloped film, undeveloped videotape and electronically stored data that can be converted into a visual image of child pornography are also deemed illegal visual depictions.
-Federal law prohibits the production, distribution, reception and possession of an image of child pornography using or affecting any means or facility of interstate or foreign commerce (See 18 U.S.C. § 251; 18 U.S.C. § 2252; 18 U.S.C. § 2252A. - 1.8 Clergy.
-Any priest or deacon. - 1.9 Credible allegation.
-An allegation, which offers reasonable grounds for being believed. - 1.10 Religious.
-Any person belonging to a religious order, including hermits of the Archdiocese of Atlanta or consecrated men or women. - 1.11 Director of Human Resources.
-The Chancery employee in charge of Human Resources. - 1.12 Sexual Abuse.
-Engaging in any of the following conduct with, or involving, a child or vulnerable individual (i) by a person who at the time of the conduct was church personnel; or (ii) by an adult who later becomes church personnel in a case where the child was more than five (5) years younger than the adult; or (iii) by a child, who later becomes church personnel, in a case where the offending child was at least fourteen (14) years old and more than five (5) years older than the other child. - a.
-Conduct that constitutes child abuse, sexual abuse or sexual exploitation as defined in the Official Code of Georgia Annotated ("O.C.G.A.") § 19-7-5(b)(10) or (b)(11), as those definitions may hereafter be amended or modified, provided, however, that for purposes of this policy, sexual exploitation shall include the statutorily prohibited conduct involving any church personnel (O.C.G.A. § 19-7-5(b)(10) and (b)(11), as they exist on the dates of this policy, are attached as Appendix 1 to this policy); or - b.
-Any conduct by church personnel about which he or she has previously been admonished or warned by the archbishop or appropriate supervisor in writing is improper conduct.

-- 1.13 Volunteer.
-Any unpaid person involved in a ministry, activity or service under the authority of the archdiocese. - 1.14 Volunteer who has regular contact with children and/or vulnerable individual.
-A volunteer whose ministry, activity or service involves custodial responsibility for the care and supervision, or the reasonable anticipation of actual or potential unsupervised contact with a child and/or vulnerable individual. - 1.15 Vulnerable individual.
-A vulnerable individual aged eighteen (18) years of age or older who, objectively viewed, is unable or unlikely to report abuse, without assistance, because of impairment of physical or mental function.
+- 1.5.
+Child.
+Any person under the age of eighteen (18) years. - 1.6.
+Church Personnel.
+Bishops, priests, deacons, religious, lay employees and lay volunteers involved in work for the Archdiocese. - 1.7.
+Credible Allegation.
+An allegation, which offers reasonable grounds for being believed. - 1.8.
+Sexual Abuse.
+Engaging in any of the following conduct with, or involving, a Child or Vulnerable Individual (i) by a person who at the time of the conduct was Church Personnel, or (ii) by an adult who later becomes Church Personnel in a case where the Child was more than five (5) years younger than the adult, or (iii) by a Child, who later becomes Church Personnel, in a case where the offending Child was at least fourteen (14) years old and more than five (5) years older than the other Child. - a.
+Conduct that constitutes child abuse, sexual abuse or sexual exploitation as defined in the Official Code of Georgia Annotated ("O.C.G.A.") § 19-7-5(b)(10) or (b)(11), as those definitions may hereafter be amended or modified, provided, however, that for purposes of this Policy, Sexual Exploitation shall include the statutorily prohibited conduct involving any Church Personnel.
+(O.C.G.A. § 19-7-5(b)(10) and (b)(11), as they exist on the dates of this Policy, are attached as Appendix 1 to this Policy); or - b.
+Any conduct by Church Personnel about which he or she has previously been admonished or warned by the Archbishop in writing is improper conduct. - 1.9.
+Volunteer.
+Any unpaid person involved in a ministry, activity or service under the authority of the Archdiocese. - 1.10.
+Volunteer Who Has Regular Contact with Children.
+A Volunteer whose ministry, activity or service involves custodial responsibility for the care and supervision, or the reasonable anticipation of actual or potential unsupervised contact with a Child or Vulnerable Individual. - 1.11.
+Vulnerable Individual.
+A Vulnerable Individual aged eighteen (18) years of age or older who, objectively viewed, is unable or unlikely to report abuse, without assistance, because of impairment of physical or mental function.

-Section 2: Prohibited Conduct
+Section 2.
+Prohibited Conduct

-Sexual abuse is reprehensible and tragic, and sexual abuse by church personnel will not be tolerated.
-While the priestly commitment to the virtue of chastity and the gift of celibacy is well known, all church personnel are required to observe appropriate boundaries and behavior which will avoid the occurrence of sexual abuse.
+Sexual Abuse is reprehensible and tragic, and Sexual Abuse by Church Personnel will not be tolerated.
+While the priestly commitment to the virtue of chastity and the gift of celibacy is well known, all Church Personnel are required to observe appropriate boundaries and behavior which will avoid the occurrence of Sexual Abuse.